pallets/flask/docs/patterns/packages.rst

    `__name__` variable will resolve to the correct package.
 2. all the view functions (the ones with a :meth:`~flask.Flask.route` decorator on top) have to be imported when in the `__init__.py` file.
    Not the object itself, but the module it is in.
-Do the importing at the *bottom* of the file.
+Import the view module *after the application object is created*.

 Here's an example `__init__.py`::